so-rose/blender_maxwell/README.md

 [x] Point Dipole Source
 - [ ] Consider a "real" mesh - the empty kind of gets stuck inside of the sim domain.
 [-] Plane Wave Source
+- [ ] **IMPORTANT**: Fix the math so that an actually valid construction emerges!!
-- [ ] Implement an oriented vector input with 3D preview.
+- [x] Implement an oriented vector input with 3D preview.
 [ ] Uniform Current Source
 [ ] TFSF Source